 The Latitude 5289 feels quick and responsive to use.
 The machine boots and wakes from sleep quickly.
 It doesn’t break a sweat with simple Windows tasks and is more than capable at running multiple programs and switching between them.

 It’s an ideal machine for business oriented tasks such as Word Processing and Spreadsheets.
 I’ve spent a couple of weeks using the machine with Office 365 and it really is a joy to use.
 It also performs well for web browsing, watching video and photo editing.

-The M.2 SSD drive impresses with much faster speeds that mechanical drives.
+The M.2 SSD drive impresses with much faster speeds than mechanical drives.
 This means you can easily run multiple programs while Windows goes about it’s business without the need to keep waiting.
 The speed of the drive makes copying large files quick.

 As great as the machine is, it’s not one that’s designed for gaming.
 It will play some popular games at low settings but it’s really more suited to basic games.
 It does come with Candy Crush: Soda Saga and Royal Revolt 2 preinstalled.
 During more intensive use such as games and video the laptop does tend to get rather hot.
 It’s worth noting that the built-in stereo speakers are actually pretty decent.

 A feature that really impressed me was the battery life.
 The included 60W battery features ExpressCharge technology and I found that it can easily endure 10 hours of use.
 This is plenty for a full working day and means you can use it happily without worrying it’s going to run out on you.

 The Dell Latitude 5289 is a wonderful machine for business users on the go.
 The small size and light weight make it very portable.
 The variety of modes means you can quickly adapt the machine to your current task.
 The tablet mode works well but as you can’t disconnect the keyboard it can feel heavy after a while.
 If you’re not on the move a lot I’d recommend attaching it to a bigger display.